A Way Abroad Logo

 For example, I am an au pair living in Barcelona on a student visa, which requires me to study ~20 hours a week.
 Once arriving in Spain, you are supposed to make an appointment to begin your TIE (residency card) process within the first month.
 This is only if you are staying longer than 6 months and live outside of the EU.
 I assumed the process would be very easy, but it came with quite a bit of challenges.

-Here are the steps you'll need to follow if you want to follow in my footsteps and get a student visa to live in Spain.
-Another option for remote workers is to get a digital nomad visa.
+Here are the steps you'll need to follow if you want to follow in my footsteps and get a student visa to live in Spain:

 Step 1.
 Get an Empadrimiento